jportela/www-joaoportela/blog/2020/06/reducing-next-bundle-size.md

 These two modules are used by the Markdown parser.
 When [I first created my blog](/blog/2020/05/creating-my-blog-using-nextjs), I've made the decision to parse Markdown on the client when navigating between pages in the SPA flow.

-By implementing it like that, only the Markdown in text format would be downloaded over the network, instead of parsing it on the server, which would bring the rendered HTML over the network.
-This saves a few bytes when navigating between pages (since it won't have all the HTML tags), but what I didn't consider at the time, **it does it at the expense of a considerable increase in bundle size**, since it will have to bundle `sanitize-html` and `marked`.
+By implementing it that way, only the Markdown in text format would be downloaded, instead of parsing it on the server, which would bring the rendered HTML over the network.

+This saves a few bytes when navigating between pages (since it won't have all the HTML tags), but what I didn't consider at the time, **it does so at the expense of a considerable increase in bundle size**, since it will have to bundle `sanitize-html` and `marked`.

 ### Moving these modules out of the client